 The project involves the construction of a U-shaped breakwater wall, between the dredged channels of the Tawe and Neath rivers.
 It will stretch approximately 9.5km-long, thereby enclosing a tidal area of approximately 11.5km².
 Enclosing the Swansea bay, the wall will have its western landfall on the eastern side of the River Tawe adjacent to Swansea Port, whereas the eastern landfall will be located on the eastern end of the new Swansea University Bay Campus (SUBC).

 The sea wall will have a visibility of 12m at low water and 3.5m at high.
 It will be constructed using dredged sandy materials, filled in long geotextile casings known as Geotubes that are 5m in diameter.
 The wall’s outer structure will be reinforced with layers of both small and large rock armours.
-The construction of the breakwater would require approximately five million tonnes of rock.
+The construction of the breakwater will require approximately five million tonnes of rock.